uperl/Memcached-RateLimit/README.md

 - `connect_timeout`

-    **Experimental**: Connect timeout in seconds.
+    Connect timeout in seconds.
 May be specified as a floating point, that is `0.2` is 20 milliseconds.

 - `protocol`